hx2A/py5website/reference/sketch_convert_image.rst

 The ``convert_image()`` method has builtin support for conversion of ``PIL.Image`` objects.
 This will allow users to use image formats that :doc:`load_image` cannot read.
 To convert a numpy array into a Py5Image, use :doc:`create_image_from_numpy`.

-The caller can optionally pass an existing Py5Image object to put the converted image into.
+The caller can optionally pass an existing Py5Image object to put the converted image into using the ``dst`` parameter.
 This can have performance benefits in code that would otherwise continuously create new Py5Image objects.
 The converted image width and height must match that of the recycled Py5Image object.

 Syntax
 ======